pingmehard/stratify/README.md

 ### Equalization of pandas strings

-So we have to start from main solution - equal number of string by columns.
+So we have to start from main solution - equal number of strings by columns.
-Shortly, we equalize strings by partitions and min max of count strings.
+Shortly, we equalize strings by partitions and get min max of count strings.

-If we have unbalanced number of rows, we can equalize it, adding to the partition:
+If we have unbalanced number of rows by any columns, we can equalize it, adding to the partition the columns:

 `new_df = equalize(df, columns_name = ['company','target'])`